storrellas/AndroidOximeterPlan/README.md

-AndroidStimNIC
+AndroidOxymeterPlan
 ==============

-Android version of OXymeter for stimulating
+Android version of Oxymeter for planning